go-swagger/go-swagger/docs/generate/spec/meta.md

 **License** | the name of the license followed by the URL of the license eg. MIT http://opensource.org/license/MIT **Security** | a dictionary of key: []string{scopes}
 **SecurityDefinitions** | list of supported authorization types https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#securityDefinitionsObject
+**Extensions** | list of extensions to Swagger Schema.
+The field name MUST begin with x-, for example, x-internal-id.
+The value can be null, a primitive, an array or an object.

 ##### Example: